 Every one of his specialists thought that moving here would be a wonderful thing to do for his physical and emotional health, and not one had any reservations about it because on the short list of recommended activities that will make him better, stronger, and healthier is swimming, especially outdoors.
-They also cleared him to snorkel, to learn scuba, and to kayak with the hope that building muscle strength will reduce his joint pain and fresh air and exercise will help lessen the migraines.
+They also cleared him to snorkel, to learn scuba, and to sail and kayak with the hope that building muscle strength will reduce his joint pain and fresh air and exercise will help lessen the migraines.
 So far, there does seem to be a lot of improvement.
 He and I both know that could change on a dime.

 I hope perhaps some context about who he is and that with which he is dealing might help repair a relationship that either has gotten off to a rocky start and give you a better sense of him as a person or help you manage one that has taken a turn further south than we currently are.
 And yes, I mean that.
-Because if one more person tells me that I am no longer in Pennsylvania, I moved to Key West, as if that is some legitimate excuse to mistreat my son, be rude and dismiss me, I’m going to beat the shit out of them with an atlas until they can recite the names of all the states in reverse alphabetical order.
+Because if one more person tells me that I am no longer in Pennsylvania, I moved to Key West, as if that is some legitimate excuse to mistreat my son, be rude, tolerate bullies and dismiss me, I’m going to beat the shit out of them with an atlas until they can recite the names of all the states in reverse alphabetical order.
 I do, in fact, know exactly where I am, why I’m here and what I’m doing.
 And I know what you’re doing, too.

 Read about how “the Kraken” came to be here and here.
 Know your potential enemy and know that I can also be a wonderful ally.
 Because I have been fighting these battles for years now, and I have won every single one of them against way more worthy opponents than you.
 I had one of the top school districts in the country and the state terrified of crossing me.
 I taught their Special Education Supervisor while he was working on his supervisor’s certification.
 When a little girl held down Daniel and sat on his chest at school in second grade, I had the police on her parents’ doorsteps before the school could even try to deal with it the next morning, and everyone in the district had labeled her a bully on social media.
-And while the police couldn’t arrest an 8yo for aggravated assault, they did involve Child Protective Services, who mandated counseling for the kid and her family.
+And while the police couldn’t arrest an 8yo for aggravated assault, they did involve Child Protective Services at my behest, who mandated counseling for the kid and her family.
 I had a teacher who gave my son grief because he was a little more work than the others forced into a psychological evaluation process to keep her teaching certificate two years before she was eligible to retire, and that was problematic for everyone involved except for me.
 Well, and my son, especially after they moved him out of her room.
 People have lost their jobs.
 People have been professionally disciplined.
 I’ve called in professional organizations; I’ve involved local authorities, I’ve called the news media; I’ve brought in the governor’s office and the Department of Education.
 I go big first, and then, maybe, I dial it back.
 I don’t believe in proportional responses where my child is concerned.
 I have tamed teams of doctors of at CHOP, and I know so much about his medical needs, I deserve an honorary MD.

 The list of what I will not do to make his very tough life a little easier and little happier very quickly is pretty fucking short.
 Know that, adult, who has crossed us.
 Be wary, parent of the child who hurt him.
 And remember it.

 Hear me when I say: I do not play.
-I leave it all (and by all, I mean your dignity, your efforts, your misdeeds, your career and your personal and professional reputations) on the battleground for you to clean up.
+I leave it all (and by all, I mean your dignity, your efforts, your misdeeds, your career and your personal and professional reputations) battered and bloodied on the battleground for you to clean up.
 I don’t fight fair about my son.
 I do not have the time or desire to meet, explain or educate anyone anymore, and I did not move here to fight all of those fights I’ve already won all over again with the farm team.
-I am just going to win them in them most expeditious, public, ugly ways possible.
+I am just going to win them in the most expeditious, public, ugly ways possible.
 Don’t be the one who is used as the “Look at what she did to Jennifer.
 Just give her what she wants” person.
 Or do.
 I don’t care.
 Be Jennifer.
 I know someone is going to need to be the example I can point to; it’s okay with me if it’s you.

 I hear Key West is a small town?
 Cool.
 Then it won’t take long for everyone to know that I’m the mother of the kid no one dares to fuck with.
 Simple enough.